-All visitors must sign in on arrival and collect a visitor's badge and read the school information sign which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
-Visitor badges must be worn at all times when in school.
+All visitors must sign in on arrival and collect a visitor's badge and lanyard and a School Information Leaflet which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
+Visitor badges and lanyards must be worn at all times when in school.
 All visitors must sign in.
 Staff must ensure that visitors to school are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSiE.
 All contractors must follow the school's signing in arrangements as set out in contractual commissioning agreements.